Guardians vs. Padres Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .435 with two doubles, four home runs, three walks and eight RBI.
+- Ramirez will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is hitting .279 with two doubles, four home runs, four walks and nine RBI.

 Ramírez Recent Games